 If you have genital warts and are considering HPV vaccination, talk to the board-certified doctors at New York Urology Specialists to find out how you can benefit from Gardasil.
 You can schedule an appointment online in our Manhattan office.

-Scheduling Appointments for STI Treatment and STD Testing at New York Urology Specialists
+Scheduling Appointments for HPV Vaccination and STD Testing at New York Urology Specialists

 STDs are Treatable in Nearly Every Man and Woman

 At New York Urology Specialists, our urologists are specially trained in the evaluation and treatment of sexually transmitted infections (STI).
 We understand the challenges that STDs such as chlamydia, herpes, gonorrhea, and ureaplasma create for our patients, their relationships, and their self-esteem.
 We help you find an effective treatment for your symptoms that may be caused by STD, UTI or another cause.

 Urologists are doctors specializing in the treatment of infections in men and women caused by sexually transmitted diseases as well as bladder infections (UTI).
 By the virtue of our experience and skill, we are able to offer an effective treatment option for nearly every man and woman with urinary problems and bladder control problems.

 We treat some of the most complex STD problems including:

 - HIV prevention